HomeThe Best Paint ColoursNeutral, Gray, Greige Cream and WhiteThe 5 Best Cream Paint Colours: Benjamin Moore

 Partner post to The Best Benjamin Moore Neutrals

 While gray based neutrals have been the ‘big thing’ in the decorating world in the last few years (besides me, wink wink), I have to say, I have a soft spot for cream (especially when the word ‘ice’ is in front of it).
-I love the way it gives a neutral backdrop that’s subtle, warm and inviting – without being remotely colourful or overbearing.
+I love the way it gives a neutral backdrop that’s subtle, warm and inviting – without being remotely colorful or overbearing.

 Before, this room was a creamy-yellow that was a bit much for the owner…